 - La Sierra University

-There are four higher-education institutions in Riverside that play a vital role in creating and sustaining the innovation economy.
-The Brookings Institution calls these ‘research-oriented anchor institutions’.
+Four higher-education institutions in Riverside play a vital role in creating and sustaining the innovation economy.
+The Brookings Institution calls these ‘research-oriented anchor institutions.

 2. A Primer on Innovation Districts